MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-stay-ahead.md

     :::image type="content" source="media/copilot-prepare-for-meetings.png" alt-text="Screenshot of Copilot's notes for an upcoming meeting.":::

-## Show emails you haven't replied to
+## Display unanswered emails

-Copilot can help make sure that you don't miss important emails by reminding you of any that you haven't replied to.
+Copilot can help make sure that you don't miss important emails by reminding you of messages that need a reply.

 In the Copilot side pane, select the sparkle icon (:::image type="icon" source="media/sparkle-icon.png" border="false":::) and select **Stay ahead** >  **Show emails that need follow up**.